kaskad737/django_think_easy/README.md

-    EXTERNAL_DB_PORT=5431 (port in case you already have one base running on the same port in your system) EXTERNAL_REDIS_PORT=6379 (port in case you already have one base running on the same port in your system) ENVIRONMENT_TYPE=(production or development) - (type here "production" or "development")
+    EXTERNAL_DB_PORT=5431 (port in case you already have one base running on the same port in your system) EXTERNAL_REDIS_PORT=6379 (port in case you already have one base running on the same port in your system) ENVIRONMENT_TYPE=(production or development) - (type here "production" or "development") API_TOKEN=(token for google places api, token is not required, but this functionality will not work without it)
     ```

 3. In the root folder of the project, run "bash run.sh"